sobolevn/my-talks/README.md

 the main idea: these languages are not the same.

 Even if the syntax looks familiar.
 They are completely different.
-And I have showed that `elixir` solves a lot of the problems we have in `ruby`.
+And I have shown that `elixir` solves a lot of the problems we have in `ruby`.

 ### Storing secret settings in Python